Summary Report: Making CBRarts Happen

-- interested in hearing from the panel members;
+- interest in hearing from the panel members;

 - to contribute to the development of the sector and arts policy;

-- felt it was their responsibility as leaders in the sector to participate.
+- because they considered it was their responsibility as leaders in the sector.

-- the sessions shorter and clarifying the purpose of each session;
+- shorter sessions and clarifying the purpose of each session;

-- the time so that more people could attend (suggestions for better times included evenings and weekends);
+- varying times and providing greater notice so that more people could attend (suggestions for better times included evenings and weekends);

-- tags to include organisation as well to facilitate networking;
+- name tags to include organisation, to facilitate networking;

-- reminder about respecting the opinions and contributions of all participants at the beginning of the forum; and
+- reminders about respecting the opinions and contributions of all participants at the beginning of the forum; and

 - stalls with organisations represented and the opportunity for one-on-one networking.